English Channel illegal migrant crossings (2018–present): British public

-According to a poll regarding use of the military to patrol the English Channel conducted by YouGov in August 2020, 73% of Britons thought the crossings to be a serious issue.
+According to a poll regarding use of the military to patrol the UK territorial waters half of the Channel conducted by YouGov in August 2020, 73% of Britons thought the crossings to be a serious issue.
 Conservative voters were most concerned, with 97% thinking it serious, whereas Labour voters were least concerned, with 49%.
+In the 2024 general election, which saw the Conservatives move to a distant second place, Reform UK was the third largest party by popular vote, with 14.3 per cent of the vote, closely followed by the Liberal Democrats as fourth largest party.
+Reform ran with policies including reducing legal immigration, and eliminating illegal immigration by ending the settlement of any illegal immigrants, returning migrants who arrive on boats crossing the English Channel back to France.

 International responses

-After Abdulfatah Hamdallah drowned and washed up on French shores near Calais, French National Assembly MP for Calais Pierre-Henri Dumont blamed the UK government for the death because of their refusal to accept asylum claims from outside the country.
+After Abdulfatah Hamdallah drowned and washed up on French shores near Calais in August 2020, French National Assembly MP for Calais Pierre-Henri Dumont blamed the UK Government for the death because of their refusal to accept asylum claims from outside the country.
 He also stated that migrants in Calais "do not want to seek asylum in France" and "refuse state support", preferring to "risk their lives" in rafts.